Sport Science is the study of the human body and the effects sport, exercise, and nutrition have on health and athletic performance.

-- In the third year, students will be able to carry out an internship, working closely with a professional strength and conditioning coach in a senior sports team.
+- Internship in your third year, working with a professional strength and conditioning coach in a senior sports team.

 Sport Science major